ska-telescope/ska-data-lifecycle/charts/ska-dlm/README.md

 # SKA Data Lifecycle Management Chart

-This chart installs the DLM services, including PostgREST and, optionally, a PostgreSQL instance via the Bitnami chart.
+This chart installs the DLM services, including PostgREST and, optionally, a local PostgreSQL instance for development purposes.

 The main configuration options are:

  * `global.ingress.enabled`: If set to false, no Ingress resources will be created, meaning external access to services like pgweb and PostgREST will be unavailable.
 Set to true to expose these services outside the cluster.
- * `postgresql.enabled`: If true, a PostgreSQL instance will be deployed via the Bitnami chart.
+ * `postgresql.enabled`: If true, a local PostgreSQL instance will be deployed.
 Otherwise, an external PostgreSQL service is assumed.
  * `postgresql.primary.persistence.enabled`: If enabled, PostgreSQL will persist data between executions, otherwise it will start from scratch each time.
  * `database.migration.enabled`: If true, the DLM tables will be created automatically in the database.
 Must be true for any base or patch migration to run.
 See [Database Migrations](#database-migrations) for more information.
  * `database.migration.image`: The Docker image used for executing SQL migration jobs (default: `postgres`)